- Many users claimed that they couldn't load Microsoft Teams in their browser due to page script errors or other errors.

-- Make sure Disable script debugging (other) and Disable script debugging (Internet Explorer options are checked.
+- Ensure Disable script debugging (other) and Disable script debugging (Internet Explorer) options are checked.

 - Click Apply to save the changes.
-Click OK to close the window.
+Finally, click OK to close the window.

 - After that, click the Disable all button.
-This will disable all the non-Microsoft services.
+This will disable all non-Microsoft services.

-- In the Task Manager, select all the apps one by one and Disable them in the Startup tab.
+- In the Task Manager, please select all the apps individually and Disable them in the Startup tab.